adamduncan/eleventy-plugin-i18n/README.md

 Type: `String`

 We can guarantee a translation will always return in a given language by including a `localeOverride` as the second argument.
-For example, this will always render in French, no matter which country site it's in:
+For example, this will always render in Spanish, no matter which country site it's in.
+Muy bueno!

 ```
-{{ 'hello' | i18n({}, 'fr-FR') }}
+{{ 'hello' | i18n({}, 'es-ES') }}
 ```

 _Note:_ Here we will still have to pass the first `data` argument, even if no interpolation is needed.
 You can pass an empty object `{}` or `undefined`.